Mendelssohn Club of Kingston mckny.org Mendelssohn Club of Kingston mckny.org

 The club performs in a wide variety of musical styles, including sacred, classical, spiritual, theater, folk, popular, and operetta.

 The club was founded in 1903 and with the exception of the war years has presented performances annually.
-Previous conductors have included Albert G. Hunter, J. Anthony Hummel, and J. Brian Steeves.
+Previous conductors have included Albert G. Hunter, J. Anthony Hummel, J. Brian Steeves, and Douglas Goodemote.

 As stated in its bylaws, the club's purpose is "to promote interest in choral group singing...to promote friendship, sociability, and culture among friends of music...and to lawfully do any and all things necessary, suitable, and proper, for the accomplishment of these purposes."

-The club is pleased to be an active member of the Conductors Club and of the Mohawk-Hudson Male Chorus Association and is well represented in the Yankee Male Chorus, which performs annually in Vermont and New Hampshire.
+The club is pleased to be an active member of the Conductors Club of New York and is well represented in the Northeast Men's Summer Chorus, which performs in August in Vermont and New Hampshire.

 The club presented its 100th anniversary concert on April 26, 2003, at St. James United Methodist Church.
 The club was joined by the Kingston High School Band, Jazz Band, and Choir and the Women's Chorus of the Hudson Valley.

-On April 24, 2004, MCK hosted the massed concert sponsored by the Mohawk-Hudson Male Chorus Association.
-The performance took place at St. James Church in Kingston.
-Participating along with MCK were the Catskill Glee Club and the Hendrick Hudson Male Chorus.
+In April 2012, MCK hosted the massed concert sponsored by the Mohawk-Hudson Male Chorus Association.
+The performance took place at the Old Dutch Church in Kingston.
+Participating along with MCK were the Mendelssohn Club of Albany, the Catskill Glee Club, and the Hendrick Hudson Male Chorus.

 Membership